Chemistry Major, B.A.

 The usual mechanism for becoming involved in a research project involves making direct contact with faculty researchers to inquire about research opportunities.
 The Chemistry Student Services Office also maintains a list of undergraduate research opportunities.
 This process begins well in advance of a preregistration or registration period.
 Once a research opportunity is identified, a student will register for CHEM 395

 CHEM 395 and CHEM 396 together may be taken for credit as many times as desired but may be counted for no more than nine hours total credit toward graduation in either the B.A. or B.S. traditional and polymer tracks and for no more than six hours in the B.S. biochemistry track.
-In the B.S. curriculum CHEM 395 may be counted no more than once as an advanced chemistry elective.
+Only one of CHEM 395 or CHEM 396 may be counted as an advanced chemistry elective.
+In the B.S. curriculum CHEM 395 and CHEM 396 together may be counted no more than once as an advanced chemistry elective.
+CHEM 396 may only be counted as an advanced chemistry elective with departmental permission.

 UNC–BEST